afps-spec

 9. Privacy Considerations

-AFPS packages may process personally identifiable information (PII) through flow inputs, provider connections, and execution outputs:
+AFPS packages may process personally identifiable information (PII) through agent inputs, provider connections, and execution outputs:

 Implementers operating in jurisdictions with data protection regulations (e.g., GDPR, CCPA) SHOULD consult their compliance requirements for the handling of user data within AI workflows.